iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 5 reviews"/>
 </p>

+> I for one think it's a great idea; yes, it is a bit of a battery drain, but, c'mon people...
+Can we get our priorities in line please?<br> :date: __2021-04-09 14:16:14__

 > Now this app is SO smart!<br> :date: __2021-03-21 19:16:45__

 > This comes in handy when it comes to finding out where to go and where not to go to catch covid-19<br> :date: __2021-03-21 11:58:48__